kavishgr/xmlrpc-bruteforcer/README.md

 * Did you forget to add 'xmlrpc' in the url ?
 * Try to add or remove 'https' or 'www'.

-I'm working on the Exception Handling.
-Will fix it soon.
+I'm working on the Exception Handling and 'userlist' enumeration.

 ## Demo